 Upon the successful passage of the Preliminary Examination, students are expected to select a dissertation advisor and their Dissertation Advisory Committee within 3 months.
 The student must notify the Tourism and Sport concentration advisor of his/her choice for advisor and committee members prior to the proposal defense date.

 A Dissertation Advisory Committee must have a minimum of three (3) faculty members including a chairperson.
 The chairperson and a least one other member must be faculty from the Tourism and Sport concentration.
-One member may be from outside the concentration and is encouraged.
+One member is encouraged to be from outside the concentration.
 The chairperson must be a member of the Temple University Graduate Faculty and must be approved by the concentration advisor and Fox PhD office.
 Students are encouraged to formally defend the proposal with the Dissertation Proposal Committee’s approval no later than the end of summer of the 3rd year.

 The Tourism and Sport concentration uses the following format for the Dissertation Defense.
 The candidate prepares a formal presentation to Dissertation Advisory Committee and public audience.
 Total time not to exceed 60 minutes including questions.
 After the formal presentation, a closed session with committee members is held.